-First, I'll define motivation:
+First, let's define motivation:

-To motivate: To provide with an incentive; to move to action; impel.
+To provide with an incentive; to move to action; impel.
 That sounds pretty good, right?
 You want your team to take action!

 To stimulate to action.
 To affect or guide.
 To stimulate energies, ideals or reverence.
 How does THAT definition strike you?
 Can you see the subtle, but big difference between how we define motivation and inspiration?

 Inspiration on the other hand involves more of a person's inner drive.
 When you're focused on inspiration you're activating an employee's desire to act, which is less labor intensive and longer-lasting.